top of page

 About Dr. John Dentico

-Dr. Dentico holds a Doctorate in Leadership Studies from the University of San Diego and is a certified AI Management Professional (AIMP).
-He is the award-winning author of Throttle Up: How to Accelerate the Impact of 21st Century Leadership, host of the Throttle Up Leadership Podcast: 165 episodes, 32 five-star ratings, ranked #3 on Matchmaker.fm, and creator of the LeadSimm Leadership Impact Simulation method and the TSWG Strategic Thinking process.
+Dr. Dentico holds a Doctorate in Leadership Studies from the University of San Diego and is a certified AI Management Professional.
+He is the award-winning author of Throttle Up: How to Accelerate the Impact of 21st Century Leadership, host of the Throttle Up Leadership Podcast, and a retired United States Navy Reserve Commander.

 headshotoct7-1[817].jpeg